 We will determine whether an entity is a majority-owned subsidiary of our Company.
 The Investment Company Act defines a majority-owned subsidiary of a person as a company 50% or more of the outstanding voting securities of which are owned by such person, or by another company which is a majority-owned subsidiary of such person.
 The Investment Company Act defines voting securities as any security presently entitling the owner or holder thereof to vote for the election of directors of a company.
 We treat entities in which we own at least 50% of the outstanding voting securities as majority-owned subsidiaries for purposes of the 40% test.
-We have not requested that the SEC or its staff approve our treatment of any entity as a majority-owned subsidiary, and neither has done so.
-If the SEC or its staff was to disagree with our treatment of one or more subsidiary entities as majority-owned subsidiaries, we would need to adjust our strategy and our assets in order to continue to pass the 40% test.
+We have not requested that the SEC or its staff approve our treatment of any entity as a majority-owned subsidiaries, we would need to adjust our strategy and our assets in order to continue to pass the 40% test.
 Any adjustment in our strategy could have a material adverse effect on us.